beefytech/Beef_website/beef-lang.org/content/language-guide/datatypes/initialization.md

 	RegisterStudent();
  */

-/* Classes and their inheritors or extensions can also choose to ignore all initializers and retain the nulled class */ extension Person
+/* Classes or structs and their inheritors or extensions can also choose to ignore all initializers and retain the nulled class or struct */ extension Person
 {
 	/* Adds a constructor to Person that does not call GetFirstName() or GetLastName() due to 'this(?)' */